Organ stop: Nomenclature

 This is an example of a pipe organ stoplist, showing both common stop names and conventional formatting.
 Within each division, flues are listed before reeds, then low to high pitch, then louder to softer stops within a pitch level.
 Separate celeste stops are next to their corresponding normally-tuned stops.
-Reed stops are often labeled in red on stop knobs or tabs 159 stops.
+Reed stops are often labeled in red on stop knobs or tabs.